Kannatech/IP-Finder/README.md

 >
 > MY First Project

-IPFInder: Used to display the requested IP address of requested website
+IPFInder: Used to display the required IP address of requested website